• Skip to main content

 Lamb shank recipes usually call for low and slow cooking.
 This tough cut of meat is rendered tender and juicy, the attached connective tissue melts away and yields its collagen, the bone marrow and the fat impart deep flavors.

 For best results either slow roast or braise lamb shanks.
 We are very partial to braising and the subject recipe delivers succulent meat with a richly flavored sauce.
-Conceptually it is a very straight forward, classic braising recipe Chris has used again and again at work and taught me to use at home.
+Conceptually it is a very straight forward, classic recipe.

 At the same time it is a lamb shank recipe that gives you plenty of leeway to tweak the overall flavors by choosing different spices, herbs and a liquid base to create a flavorful braising liquid that tastes the way you'd like.